softcover/softcover_book/chapters/softcover_markdown.md

 \[ \phi^2 - \phi - 1 = 0. \]
 ```

-\noindent The \TeX-style double-dollar-sign notation is not supported by Markdown input in order to avoid confusion with (very common) ordinary dollar signs, but it is supported by \PolyTeX.
-Power users who want to be able to write
+\noindent As with inline math, \TeX provides an alternate dollar-sign syntax, in this case using `$$...$$` for centered math.
+This notation is not supported Markdown input in order to avoid confusion with ordinary dollar signs, so ower users who want to be able to write

 ```latex
 $$ \phi^2 - \phi - 1 = 0. $$